Living well in the ACT region

 2022 — Checking in

-The short ‘Living well in the ACT’ check-in survey is now open.
-Click here to do the survey.
+A short ‘Living well in the ACT’ check-in survey was conducted in 2022 to track wellbeing and livability in the ACT region.

 Reports from the study are now available!
 Click here (or click on ‘findings’ at the top of the page, and then ‘our reports’) to access the reports.